saraserafino/UnfollowersInstagram/README.md

 Download my python code on your computer and put it in the same folder containing the lists, from the terminal type `python3 unfollowers_instagram.py` (or python) and you will get the results!

 ### If you don't have Python
-Send me an email (serafinos1999@gmail.com) with the subject "Unfollowers Instagram" and attach the lists `followers_1.json` and `following.json`; I will get back to you with the results!
+Send me an email (serafinos1999@gmail.com) with subject "Unfollowers Instagram" and attach the lists `followers_1.json` and `following.json`; I will get back to you with the results!
 For this service I ask for a small donation starting from €1.50 on PayPal to the same mail; if you don't have PayPal let me know by mail how we can do it.

 ### How to download the lists
 Whether on your phone or computer, go to Instagram's settings and click on "Your activity".